MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxcircuit/nf-acxcircuit-acxcircuitstopioactual.md

 ## -remarks

-It is not recommended to use this version of the stop IO call, but rather [AcxCircuitStopIoWithTag macro](nf-acxcircuit-acxcircuitstopiowithtag.md).
+Use the [AcxCircuitStopIoWithTag macro](nf-acxcircuit-acxcircuitstopiowithtag.md) version of the stop IO call instead of this one.

 ### ACX requirements